nextflow-io/website/content/blog/2022/nextflow-summit-call-for-abstracts.md

 ## Stay in the loop

 More information about the summit will be available soon, as we continue to plan the event.
 Please visit [https://summit.nextflow.io](https://summit.nextflow.io) for details and to sign up to the email list for event updates.
 We will be tweeting about the event using the [#NextflowSummit](http://twitter.com/hashtag/NextflowSummit) hashtag on Twitter.
+See you in Barcelona!